 For including the CE mode B Restricted parameter in the Paging message, see clause 4.3.27a.

+If the UE supports early data transmission for mobile terminated service, the MME may include the downlink data size in Paging message to assist eNodeB to implement early data transmission for mobile terminated service.

 4. If eNodeBs receive paging messages from the MME, the UE is paged by the eNodeBs.

+If data size is included in Paging message, and the eNodeB decide to implement early data transmission for mobile terminated service, the eNodeB adds indication in Paging message to the UE.

 5. As the UE is in the ECM-IDLE state, upon reception of paging indication, the UE sends Control Plane Service Request NAS message (as defined in TS 24.301 [46]) over RRC Connection request and S1-AP initial message.
 The Control Plane Service Request NAS message, when Control Plane CIoT EPS Optimisation applies, does not trigger Data radio bearer establishment by the MME and the MME can immediately send Downlink Data it receives using a NAS PDU to the eNodeB.
 The MME supervises the paging procedure with a timer.
 If the MME receives no response from the UE to the Paging Request message, it may repeat the paging according to any applicable paging strategy described in step 3.

+The UE upon reception of early data transmission for mobile terminated in paging message, triggers sends the RRCEarlyDataRequest peocedure as defined in TS 36.300 [5].